molkemon/Storyteller-Build-Scripts/README.md

 * **TTS Inference:** Minimum **6 GB VRAM**.
 * *Note: More VRAM speeds up the LLM, but doesn't significantly speed up TTS.
 However, raw GPU tensor power will speed up both.*

-## Required Dependencies: FFmpeg
-The audio processing scripts require `ffmpeg` to be installed and added to your Windows `PATH`.

 **The Easy Way (PowerShell):**
 Open PowerShell as Administrator and run:
 ```powershell